 4.1 When new staff join our academy they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our academy's safeguarding policy along with the staff code of conduct, Part One and Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will be given a copy of our academy's safeguarding policy along with the staff code of conduct, Part One and Annex A of 'Keeping Children Safe in Education' and told who our

+Designated Safeguarding Lead (DSL) and Deputy DSLs are.
 All staff are expected to read these key documents.

-All staff will sign a declaration at the beginning of each academic year to say that they have reviewed and understood the guidance.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed and understood the guidance and this may be confirmed by taking part in a KCSIE short assessment/quiz.